devbaran/Convert-Image-to-Webp/README.md

 # Image Converter to WebP
-This project includes basic webp convert function.
-Its compatible with .NET Core
+This project includes basic webp convert function and compatible with .NET Core

 In internet searches, all webp converting examples are compatible with .NET Framework.
 Most of them using ImageProcessor Package, and this package is not compatible with .NET Core